Oil can help you control and possibly eliminate your acne. Yes, you read that right.

 If you’re someone, who like me, has suffered through terrible acne, this bit of advice may sound a bit insane…but it’s true; putting (the right) oils on your face can make your face less oily and less acne prone.

-It took me years of desperate buying and switching from harsh product to product to before I decided to give this bit of advice a chance: after one particularly awful cycle of benzol peroxide I got tired of drying and potentially carcinogenic products and started looking at some natural alternatives.
+It took me years of desperate buying and switching from harsh product to product to before I decided to give this bit of advice a chance: after one particularly awful cycle of benzoyl peroxide I got tired of drying and potentially carcinogenic products and started looking at some natural alternatives.

 After hours of research and a little initial resistance, I decided to take the plunge and give it a try- I haven’t looked back since.